Back to Environment

 Consultants appointed by Southern Rural Water have completed forestry assessments covering the sustainability of the land for carbon offsets, any bushfire risks to the community, cultural heritage matters, visual amenity considerations and land suitability for planting for sites owned by Southern Rural Water at Lake Merrimu, Lake Glenmaggie and Blue Rock Lake.

-Southern Rural Water has been consulting with community members on the carbon reforestation offsets proposal for Blue Rock Lake and held a community consultation drop-in session on Wednesday, 30 October 2024 at Willow Grove Community Centre.
+Southern Rural Water consulted with community members on the carbon reforestation offsets proposal for Blue Rock Lake and held a community consultation drop-in session on Wednesday, 30 October 2024 at Willow Grove Community Centre.

-Community feedback via an online survey is now closed, although the proposal can still be read below, and you can watch the video here.
+The proposal can be read below, and you can watch the video here.

 Video Url